AbeerVaishnav13/hyperluminal-42/slides-marp.md

 # To be continued ...

 *Respear Hyperluminal **Amulya***, you started your existence this very day, and have had a lot of adventures in your time during and before our universe was ever born.
-You has protected us from many celestial calamities and kept the evil Hyperluminal locked away, for good.
+You have protected us from many celestial calamities and kept the evil Hyperluminal locked away, for good.
 On behalf of all the Humans and quantum beings from Q-007:

 <!--_class: morse invert-->
 ### •–– &nbsp; • &nbsp; | &nbsp; •••• &nbsp; ––– &nbsp; •––• &nbsp; • &nbsp; | &nbsp; –•–– &nbsp; ––– &nbsp; ••– &nbsp; | &nbsp; •••• &nbsp; •– &nbsp; •••– &nbsp; • &nbsp; | &nbsp; •– &nbsp; –• &nbsp; | &nbsp; •– &nbsp; –– &nbsp; •– &nbsp; ––•• &nbsp; •• &nbsp; –• &nbsp; ––• &nbsp; | &nbsp; –•–– &nbsp; • &nbsp; •– &nbsp; •–• &nbsp; | &nbsp; •– &nbsp; •••• &nbsp; • &nbsp; •– &nbsp; –•• &nbsp; –•–•––